EKaizen2/CAPSTONE_CAR_BEHAVIORAL_CLONING/README.md

+NOTE: You have to downlaod the Udacity Self Driving nano degree engineer simulator before you can run this project.
+[LINK TO DOWNLOAD SIMULATOR](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Term1-Sim/term1-simulator-windows.zip)
 ## Project Description

 In this project, I use a neural network to clone car driving behavior.
 It is a supervised regression problem between the car steering angles and the road images in front of a car.